-During the pre-season you are aiming to make your swing changes feel natural and make them more adaptable ready for the golf course.
+During the pre-season you are aiming to make your swing changes feel natural and make them more adaptable and ready for the golf course.
 Keep using swing drills that you find useful, but also add in more variable practice .
 Mixing up the shots and clubs you hit in practice sessions will lead to more errors in practice, but a better transfer of skill onto the golf course (motor learning is a complex topic).

 This period of golf training is also the time to implement some highly challenging practice.
 Make your targets smaller in practice, and challenge yourself by trying to hit more accurate shots in a row without errors.
 This small change in expectations will really help your body refine how you hit full golf shots, chips and putts.
-It will results in fewer misses with smaller errors from your intended target.
+It will result in fewer misses with smaller errors from your intended target.

-Skills games, such as this short game challenge and these driving range games, will automatically provide you with a high level of challenge and fun way to practice.
+Skills games, such as this short game challenge and these driving range games, will automatically provide you with a high level of challenge and a fun way to practice.
 I’ve also put together a special set of skill games for all areas of your game, allowing you to benchmark your current performance and find weaknesses.
 Click the link above to download free pdfs.

-You can check out the Golf Insider Performance Diary below for more practice ideas, and a ways to track your progress.
+You can check out the Golf Insider Performance Diary below for more practice ideas, and ways to track your progress.

 Gym and conditioning work should still be carried out as much as possible.
 Twice a week for regular golfers and three times a week for elite players.
 This will keep giving you some small but steady gains ready for the in-season phase.
 Remember to be consistent with your golf stretching alongside any conditioning work.